 Taking any drug outside of a doctor’s supervision and instruction is dangerous.
 Mixing substances increases the risks associated with each drug exponentially.
 If you are taking Adderall legitimately, per a doctor’s prescription, it’s important that you avoid use of any other substance.
 If you have specific concerns related to your use of Adderall, discuss them with your prescribing doctor.

-Side Effects of Adderall on Its Own
+Side Effects of Adderall

-- Nervousness or restlessness
+- Nervousness or restlessness.

-- Increased heart rate and respiration
+- Increased heart rate and respiration.

-- Shaking or tremors in parts of the body
+- Shaking or tremors in parts of the body.

-- Digestive system upset
+- Digestive system upset.

-- Loss of appetite or weight loss
+- Loss of appetite or weight loss.

-- Paranoia, aggression, or hostility
+- Paranoia, aggression, or hostility.

-- Irregular or uncomfortable heartbeat
+- Irregular or uncomfortable heartbeat.

-- Chest pain or difficulty breathing
+- Chest pain or difficulty breathing.

-- Symptoms similar to allergy
+- Symptoms similar to allergy.

 Any of these more serious side effects may require a visit to an emergency room or doctor.

-Signs of Overdose
+Signs & Symptoms of Adderall Overdose

-Some may question whether overdose is possible with the seemingly mild level of stimulant in Adderall.
-However, because amphetamine is such a powerful stimulant, overdose can result in some serious, potentially life-threatening symptoms.
+Because amphetamine is such a powerful stimulant, overdose can result in some serious, potentially life-threatening symptoms.
 The symptoms are referred to as sympathomimetic toxidrome, which refers to toxicity that affects the sympathetic nervous system.
 This includes:

-- Rapid heart rate (called tachycardia), which can result in heart attack
+- Rapid heart rate (called tachycardia), which can result in heart attack.

-- High blood pressure, which can damage the heart and blood vessels
+- High blood pressure, which can damage the heart and blood vessels.

-- Agitation, which can resemble mania
+- Agitation, which can resemble mania.

-- Psychosis, resulting in unpredictable actions
+- Psychosis, resulting in unpredictable actions.

-If overdose is severe enough, these symptoms can lead to potential lethal results.
+If overdose is severe enough, these symptoms can lead to potentially lethal results.
 If Adderall or another stimulant overdose is suspected, it is important to get the person experiencing the symptoms into emergency care as soon as possible.
-According to the Centers for Disease Control, while occurrence of this syndrome has been decreasing to some degree, it is still important to continue efforts to stop abusing amphetamine-based drugs like Adderall.
+According to the Centers for Disease Control, while occurrence of this syndrome has been decreasing to some degree, it is still important to continue efforts to stop misusing amphetamine-based drugs like Adderall.

-- Lack of focus and inability to think clearly
+- Lack of focus and inability to think clearly.

-- Increased appetite and/or weight gain
+- Increased appetite and/or weight gain.

-- Anger or aggression
+- Anger or aggression.

-- Deep depression
+- Deep depression.

-- Fatigue and excessive sleeping
+- Fatigue and excessive sleeping.

-- Loss of ability to feel pleasure
+- Loss of ability to feel pleasure.

-- Heavy cravings
+- Heavy cravings.